Family Medicine (FMED)

 This is a self-designed course created by both the student and the preceptor to cover a specific topic within Family Medicine.
 The student is required to work closely with the preceptor in a clinical and/or non-clinical setting.
 A Course Approval Form must be completed along with documentation of the designed course description and confirmation of appointment with preceptor.
 Objectives are to be designed by student and preceptor.
 Student must submit a prepared outline of course activities that is signed by their preceptor prior to the beginning of the course.

-Interdisciplinary approach to acute care of elderly patients.
-At the completion of the selective, the student will be able to evaluate an elderly patient to include history and physical examination, and problem list; administer geriatric assessments for dementia, depression, and function; interpret assessment findings in the context of a patient's functional level; make a comprehensive geriatric treatment plan; target and prevent functional decline; determine capacity for decision making; identify and describe the geriatric syndromes; utilize home health services appropriately; make referrals for outpatient rehab and for consultants; utilize geriatric principles in all specialty areas.
-Curriculum includes supervised clinical experience in a geriatric ambulatory care clinic; read assigned articles on geriatric topics encountered in the clinic; experiences in long term care and hospice may be arranged on request.
+During this 4 week inpatient selective, students work with board-certified geriatricians and palliative care physicians at CHRISTUS Santa Rosa Hospital - Medical Center to care for acutely ill hospitalized geriatric patients.
+Students will learn about the unique needs of older adults and engage in family-centered care and a comprehensive interprofessional approach.
+At the completion of the selective, the student will demonstrate an ability to: evaluate an elderly patient to include history, physical examination, and problem list; administer a complete geriatric assessment including cognitive evaluation, medication review, activities of daily living, and depression screening; interpret assessment findings in the context of a patient's functional level; make a comprehensive geriatric treatment plan; target and prevent functional decline; determine capacity for decision making; identify and describe the geriatric syndromes; utilize home health services appropriately; and make referrals for outpatient rehab and for consultants.

 FMED 4012.
-Sub-Intern Family Medicine In-Patient Services.
+Sub-internship in Family Medicine Hospitalist Service.
 4 Credit Hours.

 FMED 4015.
 Clinical Experience in Military Medicine.
 4 Credit Hours.

-The Department of Family and Community Medicine (FCM) and the Department of Family Medicine at Wilford Hall, Lackland AFB are collaborating to provide third and fourth year medical students with interest in military family medicine exposure to an active duty patient-centered medical home (PCMH) model of care.
-The Clinical Experience in Military Family Medicine Clinical Elective is aimed at providing Health Professions Scholarship Program (HPSP) and other interested 3rd and 4th year medical students an opportunity to rotate in a successful active duty PCMH primary care clinic at Lackland AFB.
-At the completion of the elective, the student will be able to: evaluate ambulatory pediatric and adult medicine patients with a variety of chronic illnesses, develop appropriate patient-centered management plans, and incorporate a multidisciplinary approach to care, evaluate acute ambulatory pediatric and adult medicine patients including the development of appropriate differential diagnoses and initial management plans for acute complaints, incorporate patient-centered health maintenance plans into both chronic and acute care outpatient visits, improve understanding of health conditions affecting the active duty and veteran population, including Post-Traumatic Stress Disorder (PTSD), Traumatic Brain Injury (TBI), and other acute and chronic post-deployment clinical manifestations, develop an understanding of cultural issues that affect active duty airmen, soldiers, sailors, and troops including awareness of psychosocial influences of family support networks, and develop an awareness of healthcare management within the Department of Defense.
-This course is available to MS2, MS3, and MS4 students after successful completion of Family & Community Medicine Clerkship.
+The Department of Family and Community Medicine at UT Health San Antonio and The Department of Family and Community Medicine (DFCM) at Brook Army Medical Center (BAMC) are collaborating to provide medical students with interest in military family medicine exposure to an active duty patient-centered medical home (PCMH) model of care.
+The Clinical Experience in Military Family Medicine Elective is aimed to provide Health Professions Scholarship Program (HPSP) and other interested 3rd and 4th year medical students an opportunity to rotate in a successful active duty PCMH primary care clinic at Fort Sam Houston or Camp Bullis.
+At the completion of the elective, the student will be able to: 1.
+Evaluate ambulatory pediatric and adult medicine patients with a variety of chronic illnesses, develop appropriate patient-centered management plans, and incorporate a multidisciplinary approach to care.
+2. Evaluate acute ambulatory pediatric and adult medicine patients including the development of appropriate differential diagnoses and initial management plans for acute complaints.
+3. Incorporate patient-centered health maintenance plans into both chronic and acute care outpatient visits.
+4. Improve understanding of health conditions affecting the active duty and veteran population, including Post-Traumatic Stress Disorder (PTSD), Traumatic Brain Injury (TBI), and other acute and chronic post-deployment clinical manifestations.
+5. Develop an understanding of cultural issues that affect active duty airmen, soldiers, sailors, and troops including awareness of psychosocial influences of family support networks.
+6. Develop an awareness of healthcare management within the Department of Defense.
+7. Develop an understanding of the unique needs of Active Duty patients and requirements to care for them including medical readiness requirements, and administrative regulations, processing, and forms.
+Prerequisites: Successful completion of Family Medicine Clerkship (FMED 3005).

 FMED 4018.
 Office Procedures.
 4 Credit Hours.

 FMED 4020.
-Family Medicine Preceptorship with Clinical Faculty.
+Family Medicine Preceptorship.
 4 Credit Hours.

 FMED 4107.
 Sports Medicine In Family Medicine.
 4 Credit Hours.

-This interprofessional Sports Medicine clinical elective focuses on the outpatient evaluation of sports-related injuries, overuse injuries, and chronic debilitating orthopedic conditions.
-Students will have the opportunity to work with musculoskeletal radiologists, orthopedic surgeons, and physical therapists as scheduled by the Family Medicine/Sports Medicine faculty.
-Students also have the opportunity to work in the athletic training room setting and cover athletic events with supervisory faculty.
-This course is open to MS2-MS4 students that have successfully completed the Family Medicine core clerkship.
+This 4 week outpatient Sports Medicine elective focuses on the evaluation of sports-related injuries, overuse injuries, and chronic debilitating orthopedic musculoskeletal conditions.
+Students will work and interact with Family Medicine/Sports Medicine faculty, musculoskeletal radiologists, orthopedic surgeons, and physical therapists as scheduled by the Family Medicine/Sports Medicine faculty.
+Students may observe, assist with, and perform under direct supervision diagnostic and therapeutic joint injections, trigger point injections, and splinting/casting.
+Students will also have the opportunity to work in an athletic training room setting and cover athletic events with supervisory faculty.
+This course is open to MS2-MS4 students who have successfully completed the Family Medicine core clerkship.
+Prerequisites: Successful completion of the Family Medicine clerkship (FMED 3005).

 FMED 7000.
 Off Campus.
 4 Credit Hours.